Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/03-hands_on-diversity.md

 > {: .solution}
 {: .challenge}

-We saw how to find out how many phyla we have and how many OTU there are in each phyla by combining commands We
+We saw how to find out how many phyla we have and how many OTU there are in each phyla, by combining commands we:
 - turned the tax_table into a data frame (a useful data structure in R)
 - grouped by the Phylum column
 - summarised by counting the number of rows for each phylum